 Just like our own diets play a direct role in our overall health, the same is true for our canine companions.
 Here are our top recommendations for Akita owners looking for a high-quality food:

-Our number-one pick is the CANIDAE PURE 1590 Real Duck Dry Dog Food.
+Our number-one pick on our list of the best dog foods for Akitas is the CANIDAE PURE Real Duck Dry Dog Food.
 This formula uses limited, high-quality ingredients, is loaded with animal protein, and includes important nutrients like antioxidants and omega fatty acids.

 For owners on a budget, we suggest the Blue Buffalo Life Protection Formula Large Breed Dry Dog Food.
 This product is slightly more affordable than our other picks, while still offering meat is the main protein source.
 The fact that it’s specifically designed for large breeds is also a plus.

-If you’re thinking about ditching traditional kibble for a more premium formula, The Honest Kitchen Grain Free Cluster Dry Dog Food might appeal to you.
-This food uses human-grade ingredients that are cold-pressed and dehydrated to preserve flavor.
+If you’re thinking about ditching traditional kibble for a more premium formula, Nom Nom Fresh Dog Food Beef Recipe might appeal to you.
+This food uses human-grade ingredients and are appropriate for all life stages.

-Finally, for those with young Akita puppies in their care, the Wellness 89115 Complete Health Natural Puppy Food is a great option to check out.
-Designed for the dietary needs of large breed puppies, this food uses chicken as its first ingredients and contains plenty of important nutrients for growing pups.
+Finally, if you’re looking for the best food for Akita puppies, the Wellness Complete Health Natural Puppy Food is a great option to check out.
+Designed for the dietary needs of large breed puppies, this food uses chicken as its first ingredient and contains plenty of important nutrients for growing pups.